Aditya-261103/git-training-assignment/README.md

 # Git Training Assignment

-This repository contains basic git operations as part of the L&T training assignment.
+This repository contains images of course progress as part of the L&T training assignment.